-Firstly, there are a lot to choose from, so narrowing the list down is difficult!
+Firstly, there is a lot to choose from, so narrowing the list down is difficult!
 Secondly, this list is obviously arbitrary.
-It is my choices, so not everyone will agree with me.
+It is my choice, so not everyone will agree with me.
 What I think everyone can agree on is that New Zealand beaches are great and one of the best reasons to visit New Zealand!

 Most people go travelling to New Zealand for the spectacular scenery, and that should include beaches in New Zealand too!
-Some of these beaches are the best I have been to, which is saying something as I was backpacking in Australia before I visited New Zealand!
+Some of these beaches are the best I have been to.

 This is by no means an exhaustive list, just a few of the beaches in New Zealand that I enjoyed while I was in the country!

 Cathedral Cove is without a doubt one of the most beautiful beaches in New Zealand!
 It’s called Cathedral Cove because the cave on the beach resembles an arch you would find in a cathedral.

 It is one of the most popular places to visit on the North Island, mainly due to the great views!

 There are lots of things to do at Cathedral Cove.
 You can kayak there from Whitianga in the North and Hahei in the south.
 The area around Cathedral Cove is great for snorkelling and there is plenty of marine life around!